isakpulkki/GrandExchange/README.md

 This project is a full-stack marketplace application named GrandExchange, built with React, TypeScript, Node.js and MongoDB.

-The application enables users to register, explore, search, and manage items for sale, with features like categorized listings and sorting options.
-Users can update passwords, delete their own listings, and communicate with others via a built-in messaging system.
-An admin role ensures quality control by reviewing and approving listings, as well as having the authority to delete any listing.
-The app is fully responsive, delivering a seamless and user-friendly experience.
+The application allows users to register, browse, search, and manage item listings, with options to sort, filter, and categorize listings for easy discovery.
+Users can update their passwords, delete their own listings, and communicate via a built-in messaging system to facilitate transactions.
+An admin role ensures quality control by reviewing and approving new listings while having the authority to remove inappropriate content.
+The application is fully responsive, delivering a seamless and user-friendly experience across all devices.

+The backend manages all APIs related to users, listings, and file storage.
+It implements rate limiting to prevent server overload and mitigate attacks.
+Strict input validation ensures that data submitted for registration, listings, and other interactions is structured correctly, preserving both UI stability and backend integrity.
+The API is  tested with Jest, while end-to-end (E2E) testing with Playwright guarantees frontend reliability.
+Continuous integration automatically tests the application before deployment to the server.

+Working hours used for the project can be found [here](https://docs.google.com/spreadsheets/d/1ITfo_6CgIPNVidxxaGicbF7k7e8BUh7Gp4uHst1AI-s/edit?usp=sharing).

 ## Instructions